 Social

-There are approximately 14 million active users on Deezer, 7 million of them paying for premium accounts.
+There are approximately 16 million active users on Deezer, with roughly half of them paying for premium accounts.
 Deezer lets you connect to social media via one profile at a time.
-For me that’s utterly enough.
-This will allow you to share songs you are listening to and share your favorite tracks and artists.
-Spotify clearly wins this round given the fact that their social features allow you to share and manage shared playlists together plus the ability to explore your FB friend’s music within the app.
+For most users, that’s plenty and will allow you to share songs you are listening to and share your favorite tracks and artists.

 Music Collection